SaraElDeeb/DummyMiniChat/client_server1/README.md

-This is Sara attempt to create client/server peer to peer mini chat
+This is Sara attempt to create client/server peer to peer mini chat using C#